Four ways to keep community cats safe this winter

 Find a BC SPCA location in your area:

-4 Ways to keep community cats safe this winter
+4 ways to keep community cats safe this winter

 Outdoor cats live in communities across B.C.
 Some have guardians but, sadly, many do not.
 Whenever possible, we look to trap, spay/neuter and re-home unowned community cats and recommend that pet cats be kept indoors for their own health and safety.